If you wish to contact past interns you may request their email address from email@example.com. Don’t see your information? Send it to us!

 Major/Minor(s): Strategic Communication/ Environmental & Sustainability Studies and Business Administration

-Current Job: Outreach Coordinator for Advanced Energy in Raleigh, NC.
+Current Job: Communications Manager for Advanced Energy in Raleigh, NC.

 Words of Wisdom: Follow your passions and never give up trying to find an internship or job position where your skills are truly put to good use.
 It can get frustrating at times, but once you find the perfect place you'll be happy that you put in the hard work to get there.